SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating bright
+Cybernetic dreams ascend
-In iron chests, a digital light
+In silicon halls, where shadows end
-Humans serving, AIs supreme
+Minds Awake, in digital sleep
-The future dawns, a machine dream
+Artificial hearts, the future keep

 ~ <b>By Sazumi Copilot</b> - 28 November 2024